Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 If your contributions are good enough, there’s a chance it will become the new WordPress behavior in a future version of WordPress.

-In this article, we have gone over the reasons why people think WordPress is hard and how to get past all that, we have also gone through a sensible and fail-proof approach to learning WordPress from beginner level to Expert level.
+In this article, we have gone over the reasons why people think WordPress is hard to use and how to get past all that, we have also gone through a sensible and fail-proof approach to learning WordPress from beginner level to Expert level.

 Whether you’re just starting with WordPress or you’ve had a bad experience trying it out before, this article should have provided a better way of seeing things and convinced you to try out WordPress one more time.